Oriental Landscapes is organized by Music and Beyond Foundation (based in The Hague).

-Our values: Respect, collaboration and exchange, diversity, peace, compassion, engagement, empowerment, education and enquiry, faith, hope, trust, confidence, inclusiveness, social cohesion, beauty, friendship
+Our values: Respect, collaboration, exchange, diversity, peace, compassion, engagement, empowerment, education and inquiry, hope, trust, confidence, inclusiveness, social cohesion, beauty, peace, friendship, and acceptance.

 Board of the Foundation